-Spectrum Symphony of New York is a chamber orchestra that performs new works juxtaposed with the classical repertory, as a means of bringing diverse audiences together in appreciation of serious orchestral music.
-On occasion, we have also performed concerts to raise funds for important charitable causes in our home, New York City.
+The Spectrum Symphony of New York is an orchestra that performs new works juxtaposed with the classical repertory, as a means of bringing diverse audiences together in appreciation of serious orchestral music.
+On occasion, we have also performed concerts to raise funds for charitable causes in our home, New York City.
 Spectrum Symphony was founded in 2001 by conductor David A Grunberg, who chose the word “spectrum” for the newly-formed ensemble as it implies “a range of objects, ideas, or opinions”.

-In 2017 we held our first annual Young Artist Concerto Competition, in which we presented the first-place winner in concert as soloist with our orchestra.
+In 2017 we held our first annual Young Artist Concerto Competition, in which we presented the first-place winner in concert as soloist with the orchestra.

 We have received rave reviews for our work.
 Our performances have been described as “powerful, kinetic performance,” having “precision and enthusiastic fervor,” “determined focus,” and being “positively joyous”.

-Our concerts have been supported by the Church for All Nations, West Park Presbyterian, Saint Peters Lutheran Church on Lexington Avenue, and by many generous individuals.
-For our 2016-17 season we performed in the beautiful space at Saint Peter’s in midtown.
+Our concerts have been supported by the Church for All Nations, West Park Presbyterian, Saint Peter’s Lutheran Church on Lexington Avenue, and by many generous individuals.
+For our 2016-17 season we performed in the beautiful sanctuary at Saint Peter’s in midtown.
 In January 2018 we performed Mozart and DiBerardino at the Holy Apostles Church, and in March 2018 we were invited back to Saint Peter’s for the “Hungarian Heart” concert.